kubedb/docs/docs/concepts/database-proxy/pgbouncer.md

 ### spec.version

 `spec.version` is a required field that specifies the name of the [PgBouncerVersion](/docs/concepts/catalog/pgbouncer.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `PgBouncerVersion` crds,
+Currently, when you install KubeDB, it creates the following `PgBouncerVersion` resources,

 - `1.7`
 - `1.7.1`